prabath/prabath.github.io/index.md

 There are three components need to be updated.
 The rex.sh - will have minimal updates.
 Any changes to the core of the tool would require updating the Docker image.
 The indexes will get updated every four hours.

-The tool will detect all the updates and will automatically install them.
+The tool will detect all the updates and will automatically install them (only if the tool is running under online mode).

 ```markdown
 Last indexed at Mon Jul 15 14:17:17 PDT 2019